FREE SHIPPING on purchases over 1,500 CZK 📦

 • PMS and tension in the second phase of the cycle

-• You are looking for a natural alternative or supplement to ibuprofen
+• Looking for a natural alternative or supplement to ibuprofen

-• You don't want to reach for pills every month
+• Don't want to reach for pills every month

 ⚠️ Not suitable for: pregnant and breastfeeding women, women with diabetes.
 Do not use after retinol products or chemical peels for 48 hours.
 Apply carefully to surgical scars.